Fertilizer: Environmental effects

-Synthetic fertilizer used in agriculture has wide-reaching environmental consequences.
+Synthetic fertilizers used in agriculture have wide-reaching environmental consequences.

 According to the Intergovernmental Panel on Climate Change (IPCC) Special Report on Climate Change and Land, production of these fertilizers and associated land use practices are drivers of global warming.
-The use of fertilizer has also led to a number of direct environmental consequences: agricultural runoff which leads to downstream effects like ocean dead zones and waterway contamination, soil microbiome degradation, and accumulation of toxins in ecosystems.
-Indirect environmental impacts include: the environmental impacts of fracking for natural gas used in the Haber process, the agricultural boom is partially responsible for the rapid growth in human population and large-scale industrial agricultural practices are associated with habitat destruction, pressure on biodiversity and agricultural soil loss.
+The use of fertilizer has also led to a number of direct environmental consequences: agricultural runoff which leads to downstream effects like ocean dead zones and waterway contamination, soil microbiome degradation, and accumulation of toxic compounds in ecosystems.
+Indirect environmental impacts include: N-crop-pest cascades, increased greenhouse gas emissions and environmental impacts of fracking for the natural gas used in the Haber process, the agricultural boom which is partially responsible for the rapid growth in human population and large-scale industrial agricultural practices associated with it causing pressure on biodiversity, habitat destruction and fragmentation, and agricultural soil loss.

 In order to mitigate environmental and food security concerns, the international community has included food systems in Sustainable Development Goal 2 which focuses on creating a climate-friendly and sustainable food production system.
-Most policy and regulatory approaches to address these issues focus on pivoting agricultural practices towards sustainable or regenerative agricultural practices: these use less synthetic fertilizers, better soil management (for example no-till agriculture) and more organic fertilizers.
+Most policy and regulatory approaches to address these issues focus on pivoting agricultural practices towards sustainable or regenerative agricultural practices: these use less synthetic fertilizers (for example sustainable agriculture), better soil management (for example no-till agriculture) and more organic fertilizers (for example organic farming, conservation agriculture, biodynamic agriculture).